ocean90/spotify-embed/readme.txt

 == Changelog ==
 = 0.2.1 =
-* Removes one unused matching group to increase performance, thanks to Sergej Müller
+* Removes one unused matching group to increase performance, thanks to Sergej Müller.

 = 0.2.0 =
 * Performance boost by reducing to only one regular expression, thanks to Jens Tautenhahn.